micmejia/bible-dump/AMPC/Genesis/Gen 8.md

 In the year 601 [of Noah's life], on the first day of the first month, the waters were drying up from the land.
-And Noah [^a]removed the covering of the ark and looked, and behold, the surface of the ground was drying.
+And Noah removed the covering of the ark and looked, and behold, the surface of the ground was drying.